sktedro/flappy_bird_ai/README.md

 first batch, the ones that cross the first barrier) and each line will be: score, ai_birdSpeed, ai_birdHeight, ai_canvasHeight, ai_distanceToBar and ai_barHeight while "score" is the score that the AI achieved with those weights.

+Weight generator:

+The weight generation algorithm must be started from it's PARENT folder: ./weightGen/weightGen [batch] [how many]

+It generates weights into ../data/weightsXXX_i in format: float;float;float;float;float

+For batches higher than 1 it takes data from previous batch (weightsXXX_o).